silventesa/Power-BI/README.md

 The data included information about the orderings made by costumers during the months of April and May 2017.

-The dataset contains 7 csv files upon which a series of data relationships (view [this document](https://github.com/silventesa/accenture_usecase/blob/master/fotg_powerBI.pdf) for more details) were settled.
+The dataset contains 7 csv files upon which a series of data relationships (check [this document](https://github.com/silventesa/accenture_usecase/blob/master/fotg_powerBI.pdf) for more details) were settled.
 The folder contains two versions, the original one (raw, provided by Accenture) and the modified one (cleaned, with which the report was performed).

 ## Team assets